Janina Wójcicka Hoskins

-Dr. Janina Wójcicka Hoskins (February 19, 1912 – October 19, 1996) was a Polish-American librarian.
+Janina Wójcicka Hoskins (February 19, 1912 – October 19, 1996) was a Polish-American librarian.
 She worked at the Library of Congress from 1951 to 1989 and was responsible for assembling there the largest collection of Polish material in the United States.

+Biography

-She was born Janina Wanda Ewa Kozłowska in Kuprowo, the daughter of Michał and Jadwiga (née Bielska).
-She attended gimnazjum in Nowa Wilejka and Wołkowysk until she left home in 1929 for Białystok.
-She married Franciszek Wójcicki in Bielsko Podlaskie in 1931, taking the name Janina Wójcicka.
-At the time a married woman could not continue high school, so she studied privately and graduated with her matura in 1933.
+She was born Janina Wanda Ewa Kozłowska in Kupowo, the daughter of Michał and Jadwiga (née Bielska).
+She attended gimnazjum in Nowa Wilejka and Wołkowysk until she left home in 1929, for Białystok.
+She married Franciszek Wójcicki in Bielsk Podlaski in 1931, taking the name Janina Wójcicka.
+At the time, a married woman could not continue to be a student in high school, so she studied privately and graduated with her matura in 1933.

 In 1934, the couple moved to Warsaw and she studied history at the University of Warsaw.
 They had two sons, Andrzej (born 1935) and Stanisław (born 1937).
-In 1938, Wójcicki became a judge in Cracow and she studied at Jagiellonian University.
+In 1938, Wójcicki became a judge in Cracow and she also studied at Jagiellonian University.

-Following the Invasion of Poland, Wójcicki joined the Polish Army and became director of the Polish National Council of the Polish Government in Exile.
-She remained in Cracow with their children, clandestinely teaching, studying, and aiding the Polish Armed Forces in the West.
+Following the Invasion of Poland in 1939, Wójcicki joined the Polish Army and became director of the Polish National Council of the Polish government-in-exile.
+She remained in Cracow with her children, clandestinely teaching, studying, and aiding the Polish Armed Forces in the West.

 Following the end of World War II, Wójcicki returned to Poland and became a member of the Parliament of Poland for the Polish Peasant Party (PSL) and a close associate of its leader, Stanisław Mikołajczyk.
-Wójcicka earned her master's degree from Jagiellonian in 1946 and her doctorate in 1947, with a dissertation entitled "Western cultural influences in Poland during the reign of Casimir the Great in the fourteenth century".
+Wójcicka earned her master's degree from Jagiellonian in 1946, and her doctorate in 1947: her dissertation was titled "Western Cultural Influences in Poland During the Reign of Casimir the Great in the Fourteenth Century."

 In 1947, communists manipulated the elections and arrested and persecuted members of the PSL, leading many of them to flee the country, including Mikołajczyk.
-Janina Wójcicka and their children fled from Gdańsk in 1949 aboard a Swedish coal freighter, the SS Viking, and from Sweden emigrated to the United States with the assistance of Mikołajczyk.
-Franciszek Wójcicki was imprisoned by the communist government until 1955 or 1956, but after his release the government refused to allow him to leave Poland.
+Janina Wójcicka and her children fled from Gdańsk in 1949, aboard a Swedish coal freighter, the SS Viking.
+From Sweden, emigrated to the United States with the assistance of Mikołajczyk.
+Franciszek Wójcicki was imprisoned by the communist government until 1955 or 1956, but after his release, the government refused to allow him to leave Poland.
 Unable to reunite, the couple divorced in 1960.
-The same year, Wójcicka married Professor Halford L. Hoskins (1891-1967), a scholar of international relations, taking his last name.
+The same year, Wójcicka married Professor Halford L. Hoskins (1891–1967), a scholar of international relations, taking his last name.